Winning through others’ Negotiating Social Styles

-|Enhance your counterpart negotiation styles, and learn how to handle different negotiation counterpart styles.|
+Enhance your counterpart negotiation styles, and learn how to handle different negotiation counterpart styles.

 Successful negotiators have a positive vision of their success.
 They fully understand their subject matter and have a firm grasp of the negotiation process.
 In addition, they can also read people very well.
 Accomplished negotiators know not only their own personal negotiation style, but also their counterpart’s preferred negotiation style – sand they use this knowledge to build a stronger relationship that will help achieve their goals.

-Most people undervalue the impact of behavioural styles on a negotiation.
+Most people undervalue the impact of social styles on a negotiation.
 Many negotiators use the same approach in every negotiation and are surprised when they do not obtain consistent results.
 But an approach that works well for one counterpart’s negotiating style can actually create a deadlock with a counterpart who has an different style.
 Everyone is dissimilar and every negotiation is different.
-People, who understand these differences and change their approach to negotiations, practice what we call "The Platinum Rule of Negotiation," which is "Do unto others as they want to be done unto."
-In other words, successful negotiators tailor their approach to the behavioural style and needs of their counterparts.
+People, who understand these differences and change their approach to negotiations, practice what we call “The Platinum Rule of Negotiation,” which is “Do unto others as they want to be done unto.”
+In other words, successful negotiators tailor their approach to the negotiation social style and needs of their counterparts.

 Being able to identify a counterpart’s preferred style and alter your own style accordingly can be incredibly helpful in developing productive relationships.
 With that concept in mind, let’s review the characteristics that will help you identify your counterpart’s preferred style, and ponder some tips to building relationships that lead to win-win outcomes.